Arminas19/project4/README.md

    + logout.html passed with no errors.
    + logged-in.html passed with no errors.
    + login.html passed with no errors.
-   + view-bookings.html Errors Found.
+   + book-table.html passed with no errors.
-   + book-table.html Errors Found.
+   + view-bookings.html passed with no errors.
-   + edit-booking.html Errors Found.
+   + edit-booking.html 1 Error found.
+Error =  "Bad value 'date picked by user here' for attribute value on element input: The literal did not satisfy the date format".
 * CSS
    + No errors were found.
 * JavaScript